 Pre-Credentialing - Taking the First Step to Accept Insurance

 Okay, so you have sat down and worked through the pros and cons of accepting health insurance in your nutrition private practice.
-What comes next?
+And you are now ready to get started accepting insurance.

 There are two key steps to getting set up with insurance: credentialing and contracting.
 In this article, we will discuss the first action – getting set up to become credentialed.